tomfitzphilly/rpi-sensor-network/README.md

    DEVICE_ID = "pico_1"  # Change for each Pico (pico_1, pico_2, pico_3)
    ```

-4. Connect the SCD30 sensor to the Pico:
+4. Connect the SCD30 or SCD4X sensor to the Pico:
    - SCL: GPIO 17
    - SDA: GPIO 16
    - VCC: 3.3V